Terms and Conditions

 13.1.3. reasonable legal fees and disbursements necessarily incurred by Customer in relation to that Customer Claim; and

-13.1.4. reasonable costs necessarily incurred by Customer in complying with clause 13.3.
+13.1.4. reasonable costs necessarily incurred by Customer in complying with Section 13.3.

 13.2.
 Indemnity by Customer.
 Customer will indemnify CCG and its Affiliates against: